env0/esxclonerun/README.md

-# ESXLocal
+# ESX Cloner

-Run a python function remotely on a Ubuntu slave VM hosted on an ESX, using `pyvmomi`.
+* clone VM inside an ESX (without vCenter)
+  * use pre installed ubuntu cloner VM
+  * command over `pyvmomi`
+* run a command and said clone

 ## Structure

-* `slave` folder - this folder contains the python source code files to run on the remote VM. currently:
-  * `run.py` - contains a single function `run` which is the "entry point"
-* `master` folder - the python library that should run on env0 side (tested from my linux devstation):
 * `main.py` - the cli entry point, and main function
 * `slavevm.py` - lowest layer API to download / upload files and run processes on remote guest OS in slave VM
 * `bashinslave.py` - middle layer API that bundles few lower API calls to invoke a bash script remotely, collect it's output, and fail with proper error reporting
-  * `pythoninslave.py` - highest layer API that contains a class to package python source code folder and run it remotely.

 ## Terminology

-* `master` - code that run on env0 side (or my devstation)
+* `main` - code that run on env0 side (or my devstation)
+* `cloner` - the preinstalled ubuntu VM (must be running) to use for cloning (run ovftool)
+* `cloned` - the vm to clone (`to_clone` by default)
+* `clone` - the result of the clone (currently, cleanup is manual)
-* `slave VM` - the slave VM in ESX runs Ubuntu as a `guest` OS, and inside it the `egg` runs
+* `slave VM` - either the cloner VM or the clone VM
-* `guest` - the OS running inside the `slave VM`.
+* `guest` - the OS running inside a `slave VM`.
 Currently assumed to be ubuntu
-* `egg` - the python source code folder to run inside the `slave VM`

 ## Example CLI (that worked for me)

 ```
-cd master
-pipenv run python3 main.py --esx-password=<ESX ROOT PASSWORD> --no-verify-cert --egg-kwargs='{"esx_hostname":"185.141.60.50", "esx_username": "root", "esx_password": "<ESX ROOT PASSWORD>"}'
+pipenv run python3 main.py --esx-password=<ESX ROOT PASSWORD> --no-verify-cert -cloner-esx-password=<ESX ROOT PASSWORD>
 ```

 ## Configuration